developersri/cs-quotes/README.md

   > If a **similar** quote is to be found, the quote having the **least** 'sentimental difference' is picked.
   > For finding a **dissimilar** quote, the quote having the **most** 'sentimental difference' is selected.

   *Note*: Sentimental analysis is one of the other possible ways to derive similarity in quotes.
-Why it is preferred in this application is because of personal interpretation and judgment of finding similarity between two quotes.
+Why it is preferred in this application is because of the personal interpretation and judgment of finding *similarity* between two quotes.

 ## Caveats